NicoFerni/NicoFerni/README.md

 ### Hi there 👋

 I’m currently learning: HTML, CSS, JavaScript, React, Node, Express, Sequalize, Redux-Toolkit.

-I really like programming and I always learning new technologies, such as MongoDB or TypeScript for new opportunities.
+I really like programming and Im always learning new technologies, such as MongoDB or TypeScript for new opportunities.

 <!--
 **NicoFerni/NicoFerni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.